vijaymathew/slogan/README.md

 in the `src` folder and can be run as `./src/slogan`.

-Visit http://schemer.in/slogan/ for tutorials and detailed documentation on the language.
+Please visit http://schemer.in/slogan/ for tutorials and detailed documentation on the language.

 Slogan is under active development and can be considered beta quality.
 Please report bugs/issues at https://github.com/vijaymathew/slogan/issues.